Ryouh/Feats-Revisited/Feats.md

 ### Jousting

-You become rider and horse in one person, you gain the following benefits:
+You become rider and horse in one person.

 * You can use the Mounted Combatant feat without a mount.
 You count as the rider and the mount in that case.
 * You can use a lance without the penalty of not having a mount.